 Paramilitary groups, in contrast to guerrillas, formed a unified counter-insurgent front comprising various factions across Colombia.
 On the other hand, like guerrillas, they are characterized by large combatant groups and weaponry.
 The AUC, for example, united multiple auto-defence blocks around the country (Guaqueta and Arias, 2011, p.465); and financed their operations through contributions from targeted wealthy livestock farmers and participation in drug trafficking (Romero Vidal and Ávila Martínez, 2011, p.149).
 Collaboration between paramilitaries and the Colombian Army has sparked debates and investigations due to the commission of grave violations of international humanitarian law (Romero, 2003, p.178).

-The Strongholds category encompasses armed groups that emerged after the Justice & Peace process, such as Los Rastrojos, Águilas Negras, Gaitanistas Self-Defense Forces of Colombia, Los Urabeños, and The Gulf Clan.
+The Strongholds category encompasses armed groups that emerged after the Justice & Peace process in 2005, such as Los Rastrojos, Águilas Negras, Gaitanistas Self-Defense Forces of Colombia, Los Urabeños, and The Gulf Clan.
 These groups primarily focus on economic control, notably on drug trafficking and other illicit activities.
 They often establish close relationships with political families and entrepreneurs at local and regional levels.
 They exert influence on political outcomes through campaign financing, vote buying, and imposing codes of conduct on the civilian population, in a fashion similar to paramilitaries and guerrillas during the late 20th and early 21st centuries.
 Strongholds, as paramilitaries, rarely confront the Colombian Army but are distinguishable because of their operational organization.
 We chose Strongholds to name this conglomerate of groups to distance our analysis from the Colombian institutional jargon, as these groups have been labelled as neo-paramilitaries, post-demobilized AUC groups, and Bacrim at their earlier stages (Criminal Bands).
 All labels bear a political charge that vindicates them, or not, as actors part of the Colombian conflict and, in consequence, have effects on their victims’ rights.

 FARC Dissidents comprise a group of small factions that emerged after the Havana Accord between the guerrillas and the Colombian government.
 This category includes peace accord spoilers and rearmed combatants.
 There are over 30 new fronts of dissidents across the country that are either independent or under the leadership of Ivan Márquez, Gentil Duarte, or Comando Coordinador de Occidente (CCO).
 The power struggle between these dissident groups affects rural areas, such as southern municipalities in Tolima, Cauca, and Caquetá, with the civilian population caught in the middle as various factions claim legitimacy as successors to FARC.